altwajre/hello-akka/resources/docs/05-clustering/06-cluster-sharding/README.md

 # Rolling upgrades

 When doing rolling upgrades special care must be taken to not change any of the following aspects of sharding:

-    the extractShardId function
+- the extractShardId function.
-    the role that the shard regions run on the persistence mode
+- the role that the shard regions run on.
+- the persistence mode.

 If any one of these needs a change it will require a full cluster restart.